 Services Which Have Changed Direction

 As the motorway network has developed and changed, so have many of the motorway services that were built to serve it.
-This page charts some of the most significant changes, or closures that have happened.
+This page charts some of the most significant changes and closures which have happened.

 Those that shrunk

-Arguably this is the most painful disaster ever to befall an MSA, but it is also perhaps the most necessary.
-It all happened despite a series of leaflets trying to encourage people to visit this majestic service area, the sort of thing not seen since the early 1970s.
+Arguably this is the most painful disaster ever to befall a motorway service area, but it is also perhaps the most necessary.
+It all happened despite a series of leaflets trying to encourage people to visit this majestic service area, the sort of thing not seen since the late 1960s.

 This one only makes the list out of sympathy.
 It was supposed to be a motorway service area but only ever made it as a group of buildings imposing as a TRSA.
 Must try harder.